powsybl/powsybl-core/docs/user/itools/security-analysis.md

 Path to a JSON file defining limit reductions.
 See [Limit reductions](../../simulation/security/limit-reductions.md) for principles and details.

 `--external`<br>
-<span style="color: red">TODO:</span> Use this argument to run the security analysis as an external process.
+Use this flag to run the security analysis in a separate (external) process instead of the current JVM process.
+The external execution is delegated to the configured `ComputationManager` and is set up through the [external-security-analysis-config](../configuration/external-security-analysis-config.md) module.

 `--import-parameters`<br>
 This option defines the path of the importer's configuration file.
 It's possible to overload one or many parameters using the `-I property=value` syntax.
 The list of supported properties depends on the [input format](../../grid_exchange_formats/index.md).